Extrality/airfrans_lib/docs/source/notes/introduction.rst

 License
 -------

-This dataset and this library are under the `Open Data Commons Open Database License (ODbL) v1.0 <https://opendatacommons.org/licenses/odbl/1-0/>`_.
+This dataset is under the `Open Data Commons Open Database License (ODbL) v1.0 <https://opendatacommons.org/licenses/odbl/1-0/>`_ and this library is under the `MIT License <https://github.com/Extrality/airfrans_lib/blob/main/LICENSE>`_.

 This work is proposed by `Extrality <https://www.extrality.ai/>`_ and the `MLIA <https://www.isir.upmc.fr/equipes/mlia/>`_ team of Sorbonne Université, Paris.